About arc42

 The following containers represent the primary services within the Wichat EN2B application, each with distinct responsibilities:

 • Web Application: The front-end interface between the user and the system.
 This container is responsible for rendering the user interface (UI) and handling user interactions.
-Developed using React, the Web Application ensures a responsive and dynamic experience.
+Developed using NextJS (a React framework), the Web Application ensures a responsive and dynamic experience.
 It communicates with internal services via API calls.

 • Gateway Service: Serves as the entry point for external API requests.
 This container is responsible for routing incoming requests to the correct internal services, ensuring that requests are handled efficiently and securely.